-• Causing or attempting to cause bodily injury, with or without a “dangerous instrument” (i.e., a weapon, heavy object, etc.);
+• Causing or attempting to cause bodily injury, with or without a dangerous instrument

-• Placing someone in fear of bodily injury by “credible threat,” which means:
+• Placing someone in fear of bodily injury through a credible threat, including:

-• Forcing unwanted sexual contact or sexual penetration, as defined by the law.*
+• Forcing unwanted sexual contact or sexual penetration under state law

 Family or household members include: